News Update :

 Island hotel integrates Twitter throughout vacation experience

 Guests at Sol Wave House in Majorca, Spain, can log in to a Twitter-powered Web application that can only be accessed over the hotel's private Wi-Fi network, giving them a semi-private space in which to chat -- and potentially flirt -- with one another.
-The hotel also offers Twitter-themed suites, cocktails and candy, and allows guests to order room service or poolside drinks using dedicated hashtags.
+The hotel also offers Twitter-themed suites,

 comments | | Read More...